HamishClulee/more-art-than.science/front/src/views/posts/tipsfornewplayers.md

         :key="index"
     ></my-awesome-component>
 ```
-If you read the docs carefully, you will that there are some higher end performance use cases where you would not use a :key.
-If you think you have found one of those use cases, contact Hamish to discuss, otherwise, use a :key.
+If you read the docs carefully, you will that there are some higher end performance use cases where you would
+not use a `:key`.
+If you think you have found one of those use cases, contact Hamish to discuss, otherwise, use a `:key`.

-For our purposes, we use the :key every time we use v-for.
+For our purposes, we use the `:key` every time we use `v-for`.

 ### Not writing reusable unit's of code or new components

-This item is a preview of another doc that is currently being written.
-Even if you're using a framework like vuetify or vue-bootstrap (which I don't encourage or agree with, but regardless), that shouldn't mean that you never write new custom components.
-Common cases - when using a framework- would be things like wrapper components for commonly used groups of framework components, if you are often using a set of two or three buttons, write a wrapper component called HorizontalButtonWrapper, or writing v-if / v-else blocks in a top level router component, use a component to wrap the logic and reduce the number of lines in the template block.
+This item is a preview of another post that I am currently writing.
+Even if you're using a framework like vuetify or
+vue-bootstrap (which I don't encourage or agree with, but regardless), that shouldn't mean that you never write new
+custom components.
+Common cases - when using a framework- would be things like wrapper components for commonly used
+groups of framework components, if you are often using a set of two or three buttons, write a wrapper component
+called HorizontalButtonWrapper, or writing v-if / v-else blocks in a top level router component, use a component to
+wrap the logic and reduce the number of lines in the template block.

-Anytime you find you self using CTRL+C CTRL+V - write a new component, and reuse code rather than using the same code twice!
+Anytime you find you self using CTRL+C CTRL+V - write a new component, and reuse code rather than using the same
+code twice!
 One of the main advantages of using an SPA framework like Vue is code reusage.
-Components are how that advantage is manifested.
-It also provides developers the ability to really reduce bundle sizes if used correctly.
+Components are how
+that advantage is manifested.
+It also provides developers the ability to really reduce bundle sizes if used
+correctly.

-There is a limit to how far you should go, having thousands of files in your repository that are very rarely used is just another symptom of inexperience or disorganised thinking.
-But what I have seen much more of is huge Vue files, with a ton of spagetti code making debugging or refactoring much much slower, and as above, fully ignoring one of the main benefit's of using Vue in the first place.
+There is a limit to how far you should go, having thousands of files in your repository that are very rarely
+used is just another symptom of inexperience or disorganised thinking.
+But what I have seen much more of is
+huge Vue files, with a ton of spagetti code making debugging or refactoring much much slower, and as above,
+fully ignoring one of the main benefit's of using Vue in the first place.

 The more code you resuse, the less bugs you will create.